ZerataX/dmnd.sh/README.md

 ```
   npm install
   npm run deploy
-  npm start
 ```

-instead of npm start you can also just put it in your public nginx folder or w/e.
+and then put `dist/` in your public nginx folder or w/e.

 ## develop